 On its way to strategic planning, strategic thinking looks a lot like what most nurses do every day.
 Bringing it to the boardroom requires thinking metaphorically — thinking of the organization in the same way you’d imagine a patient on a path to healing, a unit (or a hospital) seeking to improve itself: aligned with its mission and open to opportunities that smooth its voyage along the path.
 It’s in a nurse’s nature to think this way; doing so on a institutional or organizational scale allows the nurse-director to elevate a board’s thinking, its planning, and its achievements as a health care leader.

 In Nurse on Board, Connie Curran speaks with Linda Procci, a former hospital VP and COO who argues that nurses often possess valuable experiences they may not recognize — and may not apply to their understanding of their own skills as a potential board member.
-“How different is [the strategy employed to improve an organization] from the projects you’re doing on your nursing unit?”
+“How different is from the projects you’re doing on your nursing unit?”
 Procci asks.
 Adds Curran: “You know more than you think you know.”